jperkin/node-rpio/README.md

 ### Misc

-To make code simpler a few sleep functions are supported, using the hardware directly so should be reasonably accurate.
+To make code simpler a few sleep functions are supported.

 ```js
 rpio.sleep(n);          /* Sleep for n seconds */
 rpio.msleep(n);         /* Sleep for n milliseconds */
 rpio.usleep(n);         /* Sleep for n microseconds */
 ```

+There will be a startup cost when calling these functions, so it is worth performing some initial benchmarks to calculate the latency for your hardware when using the high resolution functions, then factoring that in to your calls.

+Community benchmarks suggest that the cost for `usleep()` is 72 microseconds on raspi-3 and 130 microseconds on raspi-2.

 ## Authors and licenses